 We now describe our experimental procedure and results (for further details of the setup, see the Appendix).
 For a convenient experimental counterpart, we choose to observe structures of columns of bubbles under forced drainage, that is, a steady input of liquid from above [25-27].
-In the past, this has been studied extensively for columns of bulk foam where D/d was very large.
-It was found to undergo convective instability for flow rates that gave rise to higher liquid fractions, confining experiment to relatively dry foam [28].
-The corresponding theory was therefore developed using approximations appropriate in the dry limit, that is, in terms of flow in a network of narrow plateau borders.
+In the past this has been extensively studied for columns of bulk foam where D/d was very large.
+It was found that this results in convective instabilities for flow rates that gave rise to higher liquid fractions, confining experiments on static foam structures to relatively dry foam [28].
+The corresponding theory was therefore developed using approximations appropriate in the dry limit, that is, in terms of liquid flow in a network of narrow Plateau borders.